cmu-mars/cmu-robotics/documents/p2-cp1.md

 #### How the battery will be discharged and charged:

-* Discharge: updated_charge = current_charge - P_discharge(dt,s1,s2,k1,k2,k3,k4,k5,l1,l2,l3,l4,l5)
+* *Discharge*: updated_charge = current_charge -
+  P_discharge(dt,s1,s2,k1,k2,k3,k4,k5,l1,l2,l3,l4,l5)
-* Charge: updated_charge = current_charge + P_charge(dt,s1,s2,k1,k2,k3,k4,k5,l1,l2,l3,l4,l5)
+* *Charge*: updated_charge = current_charge +
+  P_charge(dt,s1,s2,k1,k2,k3,k4,k5,l1,l2,l3,l4,l5)

 We also intend to specify some metrics based on which we evaluate how "difficult" and how "similar" two test cases are.
 Therefore, LL could generate "challenging" and yet "different" test cases, this is what we mean by interesting test cases.
 The metrics are dependent on both specification (including the shape of discharge/charge function and mission parameters) of the mission as well as the perturbation during the mission.

 #### The metrics for evaluating the difficulty of test cases:
-1. Sum of the degree of the exponents of `t` for all terms in the power model;
+1. Sum of the degree of the exponents of `t` for all terms in the power model

 2. The number of obstacle placement + number of battery set.
 Any two test cases would be different if the difficulty levels of them are different.

 The ultimate goal of CP1 is to demonstrate that the adaptation (analysis + planning) with an accurate model that we learn is better than the case with